Born: 30th July 1974 (Germany)

 Website Design & Beyond

-"I have always been interested and influenced by design and my interest in web-design rekindled an appreciation of design and architecture that I had all but forgotten.
+"I have always been interested and influenced by design and my interest the process of designing the Arts Ablaze website rekindled an appreciation of design and architecture that I had all but forgotten.

 I have recently been afforded the opportunity to fulfil one of my greatest ambitions - to design a house and have it constructed.
 Although the whole process has been time consuming, stressful and demanding I hope to take on similar projects in the future. ...........................who knows?"

-Every effort has been made to ensure that reproductions convey the experience of viewing the original artworks.
-Consequently the image sizes of prints are identical to those of the paintings they depict.
+Every effort will be made to ensure that reproductions convey the experience of viewing the original artworks.
+Consequently the image size sizes of prints are identical to those of the paintings they depict.

-Prints - Each print is an individually produced digital reproduction.
+Prints - Each print will be an individually produced digital reproduction.
 David works closely with his printers, ensuring that details & colours are accurately reproduced.

 Limited Editions - All of the prints available are 'Limited Editions'.
 Each edition is limited